hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### What’s happening for Northern Ireland transit

-From 1 January 2021, the submission channel for Northern Ireland departure and arrival notification messages will be by email only.
+From 1 January 2021, the submission channel for Northern Ireland departure and arrival notification messages will initially be by email only.
 This is a temporary solution while we continue to work on getting the new API to also serve Northern Ireland.

 ## Journey diagrams